 Once you have a list of at least three companies that you want to test, you should purchase a batch of at least 25+ leads from each provider.
 (50-100 is ideally a better sample size but that does require more time and money).

 Note: Try to avoid buying all the leads at the same time.
 If you do, you may find it challenging to track sources consistently as well as contact each prospect in a timely manner.

 It is important that you track every move that you make.
 How many leads were you able to contact?
 How many converted to a sale?
-Several lead management and CRM solutions offer tracking options.
-For smaller tests you might want to consider tracking results manually and using our lead ROI calculator.
+Most lead management and CRM software platforms offer tracking and prospect flow features.
+For smaller tests, you might want to consider tracking results manually and using our lead ROI calculator.